 TM469 -- Unable to position by files TMF was unable to skip the specified number of files.
-Check your TMF message file
+Check your TMF message file for additional information about the positioning error. - USER

 TM470 -- Unable to write a filemark to volume volume TMF was unable to write a filemark to the volume volume.
 Check your TMF message file for additional information about the write filemark error. - USER